Skip to main content

 Marie’s story is only one more.
 The complaints about sexual assault are more than ever.
 And so it is the doubts about their veracity.

-Statistically speaking, there are a sufficient number of false reports that justify those concerns.
+Statistically speaking, there are sufficient false reports to justify those concerns.
 Yet, after watching this, shouldn’t we have second thoughts?
 Can we know for sure that amongst those “false reports” there weren’t more “Maries”?

 The Portrait of Society Misconceptions

 The cast is excellent.
-The story is a bit slow in the beginning, but they manage to catch your interest from the first minute.
+The story is a bit slow at the beginning, but it manages to catch your interest from the first minute.
 Through the episodes, you can feel the despair and sadness that real Marie surely felt, while everybody was letting her down.

 Comments